chuan92/dotfiles/README.md

-These are my configuration files in linux such as vimrc, bashrc.
+These are backups of my system configuration files